Stability of sharp Fourier restriction to spheres: Introduction

-for all $q \geq 2(d+1)/(d-1)$.
-Up to date, this claim has only been established in a few cases, all in low dimensions: in the Stein--Tomas endpoint case $q=4$ and $d=3$ by Foschi \cite{Fo15}; in the cases $q=4$ and $d \in \{4,5,6,7\}$ by Carneiro and Oliveira e Silva \cite{COS15}; and, more recently, in the cases $q=2k$ with $k\geq 3$ an integer, and $d \in \{3,4,5,6,7\}$, by Oliveira e Silva and Quilodr\'{a}n \cite{OSQu2}.
+{Returning to the sphere, it is conjectured that constant functions maximize the adjoint Fourier restriction inequality \eqref{20210524_16:43} for all $q \geq 2(d+1)/(d-1)$; see \cite[\S 3.1]{FOS17}.
+So far, this claim has only been established in a few cases, all in low dimensions: in the Stein--Tomas endpoint case $q=4$ and $d=3$ by Foschi \cite{Fo15}; in the cases $q=4$ and $d \in \{4,5,6,7\}$ by Carneiro and Oliveira e Silva \cite{COS15}; and, more recently, in the cases $q=2k$ with $k\geq 3$ an integer, and $d \in \{3,4,5,6,7\}$, by Oliveira e Silva and Quilodr\'{a}n \cite{OSQu2}.
 Other works related to the sharp adjoint Fourier restriction to the sphere include \cite{BZKTh, CFOST, COSS2, ChSh1, ChSh2, FLS, GoN, OSQu3, OST, OSTZK, Sh16}.
-The general theme of sharp Fourier restriction has flourished over the last two decades with many interesting works for other quadratic surfaces and its relations to partial differential equations.
-This was inspired by the classical work of Strichartz \cite{St77} in 1977, which in turn appeared shortly after Beckner's celebrated sharpening of the Hausdorff--Young inequality \cite{Be75}.
-A non-exhaustive list of works in sharp Fourier restriction theory includes \cite{BBCH, Car1, ChQu, Fo, Go2, Go3, HZ, Ku, Sh09a} for the paraboloid (Schr\"odinger equation), \cite{BJO16, BR, Fo, Ne, Qu13, Ram} for the cone (wave equation), \cite{COSS1, COSSS, Jeavons14, OzR14, Qu1} for the hyperboloid (Klein--Gordon equation), and \cite{BV20, BBI15, BrOSQu, CarOlSo, DMPS, FVV, HS12, OS14, OSQu18, OSQu, Sh09b} in other related settings.
-We refer the reader to the survey \cite{FOS17} for a more detailed account on the latest developments.
+A non-exhaustive list of works in sharp Fourier restriction theory includes \cite{BBCH, Car1, ChQu, Fo, Go2, Go3, HZ, Ku, OT98, Sh09a} for the paraboloid (Schr\"odinger equation), \cite{BJO16, BR, Fo, Ne, Qu13, Ram} for the cone (wave equation), \cite{COSS1, COSSS, Jeavons14, OzR14, Qu1} for the hyperboloid (Klein--Gordon equation), and \cite{BV20, BBI15, BrOSQu, CarOlSo, DMPS, FVV, HS12, OS14, OSQu18, OSQu, Sh09b} in other related settings.
+We refer the reader to the surveys \cite{FOS17, NOST23} for a more detailed account on the latest developments.}

-The purpose of this paper is to investigate the stability of the maximizers of \eqref{20210524_16:43}, in the regime $q=4$ and $d \in \{3,4,5,6,7\}$, when one considers perturbations of the Lebesgue measure on the left-hand side of the inequality.
-Specifically, throughout the paper we let $g:\R^d \to \R$ be a perturbation function, and define {the weight} $h:\R^d \to \R$ by $h(x):= 1 + g(x)$.
-We are interested in the sharp form of the inequality
+One can place inequality \eqref{20210524_16:43} within a larger program, via the following weighted setup.
+Given a bounded function $h:\R^d \to \C$, which functions maximize the weighted adjoint Fourier restriction inequality

+{We remark that inequality \eqref{20210524_17:54*} might hold in a larger range of $q$ than in \eqref{20210524_16:43} provided that the weight $h$ introduces additional decay.
+Examples of such situations, with radial weights $h$ and exponent $q=2$, have been considered in \cite{BRV, BMS, BSS}.
+In the present paper we take a different direction, studying the stability of the (known) maximizers of \eqref{20210524_16:43} in the regime where $h$ is close to ${\bf 1}$.}

-Our terminology here is the usual one: the value of the optimal constant in the inequality \eqref{20210524_17:54} is
+Our terminology here is the usual one: the value of the optimal constant in the inequality \eqref{20210524_17:54*} is